progression

 Anti-inflammatory drugs reduce soreness effectively, but there’s a cost.
 Research suggests that chronic NSAID use impairs muscle protein synthesis and may reduce the adaptive response to training.

-A 2017 study in Acta Physiologica found that high doses of ibuprofen taken after resistance exercise blunted muscle protein synthesis rates.
+A study in Acta Physiologica found that high (maximal over-the-counter) doses of anti-inflammatory drugs compromised muscle strength and hypertrophy gains over 8 weeks of resistance training.
 The occasional dose for severe discomfort won’t ruin your gains, but popping ibuprofen after every workout is counterproductive.

 The inflammation is the signal for adaptation.
 Muting that signal consistently means muting your results.